pi-lar/neuropil/doc/source/core_concepts.rst

   *“All non-trivial abstractions, to some degree, are leaky.”*—Joel Spolsky

 This chapter describes the intrinsic building blocks that make up Neuropil.
-It is intended to help readers gain a deeper understanding of Neuropil internals and its design, and ultimately make better use of the library.
+It is intended to help readers gain a deeper understanding of Neuropil’s internals and its design, and ultimately make better use of the library.

-The versatile concepts described in this chapter are primarily pervasive in the internals of the Neuropil messaging layer itself, but curious users of Neuropil will most likely be exposed to them, eventually.
-After all, Neuropil’s user facing abstractions, such as :ref:`realms`, are implemented using these building blocks.
-By nature, primitive concepts escape the abstractions that contain them, and understanding them will demystify the real-world behavior Neuropil applications.
+The versatile concepts described in this chapter are primarily pervasive in the implementation of the Neuropil messaging layer itself, but curious users of Neuropil will most likely be exposed to them, eventually.
+After all, Neuropil’s user facing abstractions, such as :ref:`realms`, are constructed on top of these building blocks.
+By nature, primitive concepts escape the abstractions that contain them, and understanding them will demystify the real-world behavior of Neuropil applications.

 ..
 NOTE::
   This introduction offers only an informal coverage of the foundations upon